 Ken sat down across from Theo and inquired, “So what do you want to talk to me about?”

 “Mr. Bradley, I understand that you are well acquainted with the harpies in the courier service?”
 He rhetorically asked.
 Ken nodded in affirmation.
-“A couple months ago, my daughter turned 19, and as I believe you know, her gift from me ended up much the same as your television.”
+“A couple months ago, my daughter had her birthday, and as I believe you know, her gift from me ended up much the same as your television.”
 Sydney turned bright red, and her crossed wings were brought up as she shielded her face, attempting to appear as small as possible in her chair.

 Seemingly ignoring this, Theo continued, “I feared I had been too lenient of a father, and in an effort to help her appreciate responsibility, I forced her into getting a job with the courier service.
 I had hoped the girls there would be able to help teach her, but she doesn’t listen to them as much as I’d hoped.”
 Ken nodded once more, now curious.
 “So where do I fit in?”
 He wondered aloud to Theo.

 “After the incident, I spoke with each of the courier harpies who work with my daughter, and they were all happy to sing your praises.
 Apparently you’re a very trustworthy man, Mr. Bradley.”

 “Thank you, that’s wonderful coming from them, but I’m afraid I still don’t see what you’re getting at, Mr. Donner.”